Love Your Machines

-We face a systemic issue when it comes to innovation: the development of new technologies is currently outpacing our ability to foresee, understand, and mitigate their negative implications.
+We face a systemic issue when it comes to innovation: the development of new technologies is proceeding faster than our attempts to foresee, understand, and mitigate their negative implications.
 In the stead of promised techno-utopias we are often left grappling with the undesired, unintended consequences of entrenched technologies.

-This is certainly not a new issue.
+This isn’t a new issue.
 In 1932, H.G.
 Wells lamented the dearth of dedicated people to study the future consequences of new inventions.
 In 1958, Aldous Huxley warned us about the consequences of our current mode of innovation:

 “We mustn’t be caught by surprise by our own advancing technology.
 This has happened again and again in history with technology’s advance… people have found themselves in situations which they didn’t foresee and doing all sorts of things they didn’t want to do.”